 Departments, programs, and interdisciplinary initiatives that support inclusive excellence among students of The Graduate School may be nominated.
 Graduate students, faculty, and the broader university community are eligible to nominate departments, programs and interdisciplinary initiatives.
 Departments and programs may also self-nominate.

-Complete the online nomination form.
+To submit a nomination, complete the online nomination form before 5:00 p.m. on November 11, 2022.
 As part of the nomination form, you must upload a statement supporting your nomination, including concrete examples of the nominee’s efforts related to the criteria listed above.
 Contact email@example.com if you have questions.

 The selection committee will consist of members of the graduate faculty and graduate student body.
 The department or program selected will receive an award of $5,000, which will be deposited into its discretionary account.
 The award recipients are notified early in the spring semester and will be honored at a reception later in the spring.